Georgia Department of Community Affairs

 Description of Job / Position

-Georgia Department of Community Affairs (DCA) is seeking an Associate Planner for its Community Development team in the Office of Planning and Research.
-This position will work with a flexible, collaborative team to support senior staffers in providing state guidance of local governments’ community planning activities (comprehensive plans, capital improvement plans, development impact fee administration, zoning and development regulation, etc.); state guidance of regional commissions’ community and regional planning activities (regional plans, regional resource plans, contract management, etc.); intergovernmental coordination (local service delivery arrangements, alternative conflict resolution programs, etc.); and, outreach and education (the Community Planning Institute, the PlanFirst, etc.).
+The Georgia Department of Community Affairs is seeking an Atlanta-based Associate Planner for its Community Development team in the Office of Planning and Research.
+This position will work with on a flexible, collaborative team to support senior staffers in guiding regional commissions’ community and regional planning activities (regional plans, regional resource plans, contract management, etc.).
+Additional work will focus on providing state guidance to local governments’ community planning activities (comprehensive plans, capital improvement plans, development impact fee administration, zoning and development regulations, etc.); intergovernmental coordination (local service delivery arrangements, alternative conflict resolution programs, etc.); and, outreach and education (the Community Planning Institute and the PlanFirst).

 Knowledge, Skills, & Abilities: